 - Explore and manipulate raw data with the help of data analysts.

 - Forecast the possible results of opportunities.

 - Use more predictive measures for creating successful business events.

-If you’re looking to simply aggregate past and present statistics to easily display results with a data visualization tool while creating your own narrative around the data, choose a business intelligence tool rather than business analytics to make sure you’re getting the right information you’ll need for your team.
+If you’re looking to simply aggregate past and present statistics to easily display results with a data visualisation tool while creating your own narrative around the data, choose a business intelligence tool rather than business analytics to make sure you’re getting the right information you’ll need for your team.

 Business analytics is a more advanced method of providing context to raw data—which could also be lifted from BI software—and offer readers a glimpse of possible events and their outcomes, as well as set future expectations.
 Establishing a set of business analytics best practices will help set these expectations and ensure your business works efficiently.

 Building a strategy for your business analytics best practices

 Creating a successful business analytics strategy works once you’ve determined your best practices and put them into action.
 Here, you’ll be able to gather the information you need to ensure you’ll make better decisions.
 Below are four steps to help build your best practices.

 - Benchmark what success means for your business, as well as identify opportunities for improvement.

 - Validate necessary models used for your success and failure criteria.